Selected topics in City and Regional Planning (BYG640)

 Form of assessment Weight Duration Marks Aid

-Individual project-based assessment 1/1 Letter grades
+Project-based assessment 1/1 7 Weeks Letter grades

 The course is based on project work.
 The scope of the work will be agreed with the teacher at the start according to the chosen theme.
+The prosject work is submitted either individually or in groups.
+Resit-ekam options are not offered for the project work.
+Students who do not pass the project work can take this part again the next time the subject has regular teaching.

 Course teacher(s)